Water/Wastewater Treatment Operator

 Progression and specialisations

-- Water treatment operators treat water to be used for household consumption.
+- Water treatment plant operators treat water to be used for household consumption.

-- Waste water treatment operators treat waste water.
+- Wastewater treatment plant operators treat and oversee the disposal of waste water.